Loving v. Virginia: Supreme Court decision

-On June 12, 1967, the Supreme Court issued a unanimous 9–0 decision in favor of the Lovings that overturned their criminal convictions and struck down Virginia's anti-miscegenation law.
+On June 12, 1967, the Supreme Court issued a unanimous 9–0 decision in favor of the Lovings.
 The Court's opinion was written by chief justice Earl Warren, and all the justices joined it.

-The Court first addressed whether Virginia's Racial Integrity Act violated the Fourteenth Amendment's Equal Protection Clause, which reads: "nor shall any State ... deny to any person within its jurisdiction the equal protection of the laws."
-Virginia officials had argued that the Act did not violate the Equal Protection Clause because it "equally burdened" both whites and non-whites, since the punishment for violating the statute was the same regardless of the offender's race; for example, a white person who married a black person was subject to the same penalties as a black person who married a white person.

-The Court had accepted this "equal burden" argument 84 years earlier in its 1883 decision Pace v.
-Alabama.
-But in Loving, the Court rejected the argument.
+The Court first addressed whether Virginia's Racial Integrity Act violated the Equal Protection Clause of the Fourteenth Amendment, which reads: "nor shall any State ... deny to any person within its jurisdiction the equal protection of the laws."
+Virginia state officials had argued that the Act did not violate the Equal Protection Clause because it "equally burdened" both whites and non-whites, reasoning that the punishment for violating the statute was the same regardless of the offender's race; for example, a white person who married a black person was subject to the same penalties as a black person who married a white person.
+The Court had accepted this "equal application" argument 84 years earlier in its 1883 decision Pace v.
+Alabama, but it rejected the argument in Loving.

-The Court said that because the Virginia Racial Integrity Act used racial classification as a basis for imposing criminal culpability, the Equal Protection Clause required the Court to strictly scrutinize the Act's provisions.
+The Court said that because Virginia's Racial Integrity Act used race as a basis to impose criminal culpability, the Equal Protection Clause required the Court to scrutinize strictly whether the Act was constitutional:

-Applying the strict scrutiny standard of review, the Court concluded that Virginia's Act had no discernible purpose other than "invidious racial discrimination" that was designed to "maintain White Supremacy".
-The Court therefore ruled that the Act violated the Equal Protection Clause.
+Applying its strict scrutiny standard of review, the Court concluded that the Racial Integrity Act and its restrictions had no purpose other than "invidious racial discrimination" designed to "maintain White Supremacy".
+The Court therefore ruled that the Act violated the Equal Protection Clause:

 The Court ended its opinion with a short section holding that Virginia's Racial Integrity Act also violated the Fourteenth Amendment's Due Process Clause.
-The Court said that the freedom to marry is a fundamental constitutional right, and it held that depriving Americans of it on an arbitrary basis such as race was unconstitutional.
+The Court said that the freedom to marry is a fundamental constitutional right, and it held that depriving Americans of it on an arbitrary basis such as race was unconstitutional:

+The Court ended by ordering that the Lovings' convictions be reversed.